ziyasal/tepic/RestAPI/README.md

 - Load Balancer with multiple Web Servers
 - Horizontal scaling
   * Designing web servers to be stateless (except persistent connections servers)
-  * Storing user sessions on de-centralized data store or persistent cache solitons
+  * Storing user sessions on de-centralized data store or persistent cache solutions
   * Scaling out using commodity machines is more cost efficient and results in higher availability than scaling up a single server on more expensive hardware, called Vertical Scaling.

 #### PERSISTENCE LAYER